Sleep in animals: Necessity

-Hence sleep is essential for all living species.
+These symptoms are not seen in complex animals, and sleep is thus considered necessary to them.
 Sleep helps the body and mind to feel rested.
-Findings show that if rats do not get sleep they die in few weeks.
+Findings show that if rats do not get sleep, they die in a few weeks.
 Despite having enough food, their appetite tends to decrease resulting in weight loss and eventually death.

 Outside of a few basal animals that have no brain or a very simple one, no animals have been found to date that satisfy any of these criteria.
 While some varieties of shark, such as great whites and hammerheads, must remain in motion at all times to move oxygenated water over their gills, it is possible they still sleep one cerebral hemisphere at a time as marine mammals do.
 However, it remains to be shown definitively whether any fish is capable of unihemispheric sleep.

 Invertebrates

-Sleep as a phenomenon appears to have very old evolutionary roots.
-Unicellular organisms do not necessarily "sleep", although many of them have pronounced circadian rhythms.
 The fresh-water polyp Hydra vulgaris and the jellyfish Cassiopea are among the most primitive organisms in which sleep-like states have been observed.
 Observing sleep states in jellyfish provides evidence that sleep states do not require that an animal have a brain or central nervous system.
 The nematode C. elegans is another primitive organism that appears to require sleep.
 Here, a lethargus phase occurs in short periods preceding each moult, a fact which may indicate that sleep primitively is connected to developmental processes.
 Raizen et al.s results furthermore suggest that sleep is necessary for changes in the neural system.